majna/schema/README.md

 4. Copy provided schema.php to "APP/Config/Schema" folder.
 5. Configure and run CakePHP console:

-    `cake schema create app` (wait for a minute until all records are inserted)
+    `cake schema create App` (wait for a minute until all records are inserted)

     `cake bake all` (repeat for all available models).